cure53/DOMPurify/README.md

 Why?
 Because older versions of _jsdom_ are known to be buggy in ways that result in XSS _even if_ DOMPurify does everything 100% correctly.
 There are **known attack vectors** in, e.g. _jsdom v19.0.0_ that are fixed in _jsdom v20.0.0_ - and we really recommend to keep _jsdom_ up to date because of that.

 Please also be aware that tools like [happy-dom](https://github.com/capricorn86/happy-dom) exist but **are not considered safe** at this point.
 Combining DOMPurify with _happy-dom_ is currently not recommended and will likely lead to XSS.
+For background on why the server-side DOM you choose is part of your trusted computing base, see [Attack Classes & Bypass History](https://github.com/cure53/DOMPurify/wiki/Attack-Classes-&-Bypass-History).

 Other than that, you are fine to use DOMPurify on the server.
 Probably.
 This really depends on _jsdom_ or whatever DOM you utilize server-side.
 If you can live with that, this is how you get it to work: